aspose-cells/Aspose.Cells-Doc-md/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-msi-installer/_index.md

 {{% alert color="primary" %}}

 - If you have a previous version of Aspose.Cells for Reporting Services installed, please uninstall it first.
 See [Uninstalling Aspose.Cells for Reporting Services](/cells/reportingservices/uninstalling-aspose-cells-for-reporting-services/) topic on how to remove the component.
-- [Visit the Aspose.Cells for Reporting Services download page](https://downloads.aspose.com/cells/reportingservices) and download the Aspose.Cells MSI installer with the latest version of the component.
+- [Visit the Aspose.Cells for Reporting Services download page](https://downloads.aspose.com/cells/reportingservices) and download the Aspose.Cells for Reporting Services MSI installer with the latest version of the component.
+    - Aspose.Cells for ReportingServices Msi only supports Microsoft SQL Server 2008 Reporting Services and later products.
 - Run the downloaded file and follow the installer instructions.

 {{% /alert %}}